 Meanwhile, the maximum monthly maintenance needs allowance (MMMNA) for 2020 will be $3,216.
 This is the most in monthly income that a community spouse is allowed to have if her own income is not enough to live on and she must take some or all of the institutionalized spouse’s income.
 The minimum monthly maintenance needs allowance for the lower 48 states remains $2,113.75 ($2,641.25 for Alaska and $2,432.50 for Hawaii) until July 1, 2020.

 In determining how much income a particular community spouse is allowed to retain, states must abide by this upper and lower range.
 Bear in mind that these figures apply only if the community spouse needs to take income from the institutionalized spouse.
 According to Medicaid law, the community spouse may keep all her own income, even if it exceeds the maximum monthly maintenance needs allowance.

 The new spousal impoverishment numbers (except for the minimum monthly maintenance needs allowance) take effect on January 1, 2020.

 For a more complete explanation of the community spouse resource allowance and the monthly maintenance needs allowance, see Medicaid’s Attempt to Ensure the Healthy Spouse Is Not Impoverished.

 In 2020, a Medicaid applicant’s principal residence will not be counted as an asset by Medicaid if the applicant’s equity interest in the home is less than $595,000, with the states having the option of raising this limit to $893,000.

-For more on Medicaid’s home equity limit, click here.
+For more information, see this resource on Medicaid’s home equity limit.